WouterBonhof/wouterbonhof.github.io/_portfolio/portfolio-2.md

 collection: portfolio
 ---

-# _Page still under construction_

-During my Data Traineeship at House of Bèta I took part in the course 'Datamodelleren' by Jan Meeuwsen.
+During my Data Traineeship at House of Bèta I took part in the course 'Datamodelleren' by Jan Meeuwsen, which focussed on the DAMA-DMBoK2 datamodelling standards.
 A key component of the course was the design of a complete datamodel.
 We were free to pick any topic and I decided to design a datamodel for a fictional non-profit organisation 'Grafzerken Nederland'.
 The resulting model was well received by the instructor and was graded an 8,4 out of 10.